 Will quiet spaces be available during the conference?

 Yes.
-We will have mindfulness spaces available for those that need a moment to center themselves.
+While concurrent events are happening in the buildings, we will have mindfulness spaces available in each building.
+These spaces are for those who need a moment to center themselves.

 What considerations have been made for the conference for auditory accessibility?

-There will be ASL interpreters for all Keynote speakers, featured entertainment, and the drag show.
+There will be ASL interpreters and live-captioning for all Keynote speakers and featured entertainment.
 We will also be sending information to all presenters about how to make their presentations accessible.

 What considerations have been made for the conference for mobile accessibility?